Adobe System Design Interview: What the Bar Actually Tests

 Weeks 1-2: Foundations and Adobe context

 - Refresh CS fundamentals: OS (processes, threads, paging, semaphores), DBMS (indexing, normalization, ACID), and networking (DNS, TCP/UDP, load balancing, CDN).
+Use our system design interview cheat sheet for the formula refresher.

 Weeks 3-4: Adobe-specific depth